dashingsoft/pyarmor/docs/reference/solutions.rst

 Platform Issues
 ===============

-Cygwin need create extra link `pythonXY.dll` to `libpythonX.Y.dll`

-Darwin Apple Silicon may need codesign
+Darwin Apple Silicon may need codesign if pyarmor or the obfuscated script can't run at all

 .. rubric:: Notes